sagemath/trac_to_gh/Issue 8896.md

 # Issue 8896: 0.0000000000000000000000000000 is parsed completely differently than 1.0000000000000000000000000000 for no good reason

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8896

 Original creator: was